Romanian Journal of Plant Protection (RJPP)

 Preparation of the manuscript

-Paper Title: The title should describe a clear, concise and suggestive article‟s content.
-The title must be written in capitals, TNR 14, bold, alignment left.
+Paper Title: The title should describe clear, concise and suggestive article’s content, edited in capitals, TNR 14, bold, alignment left.

-Authors: the name of the authors written in full (not abbreviated), edited in TNR 12, title case, italic characters, alignment left, one space row down from the paper title.
+Authors: the name of the authors written in full (not abbreviated), edited in TNR 12, title case, italic characters, alignment left, placed one space row down from the

-If there are more authors belonging to various institutions, they have to be marked by 1, 2, 3 etc. superscript for identifying the institutions they belong to (if all authors belong to one institution, they will be not marked).
-Academic title, scientific position, are not mentioned.
+paper title.
+If there are more authors belonging to various institutions, they have to be marked by 1, 2, 3 etc. Superscript for identifying the institutions they belong to (if all authors belong to one institution, they will be not marked).
+Academic title and scientific position are not mentioned.

-The institutions will be marked by 1, 2, 3 etc. superscript as mentioned for authors.
-The institution name will be written in small letters, TNR 12, alignment left, and one space row down from authors‟ name.
+Institution will be marked by 1, 2, 3 etc. superscript as mentioned for authors.
+The institution name will be written in small letters, TNR 12, alignment left, placed one space row down from authors’ name.

-Contact details of the corresponding author (postal address, phone, fax, e-mail address), edited in TNR 9, small letters, alignment left, one-line space down from institution‟ name.
+Contact details of the corresponding author (postal address, phone, fax, e-mail address), edited in TNR 9, small letters, alignment left, placed one-line space down from institution’ name.

 For Review and Letter articles, the manuscript should be divided into title page, abstract and the main text.

-INTRODUCTION: includes the background and significance of the problem by considering the relevant literature, the stage of development abroad and in Romania.
+INTRODUCTION includes the background and significance of the problem by considering the relevant literature, the stage of development abroad and in Romania.
 The last paragraph should contain the aim of the research and the questions to be answered.
-The text will be edited at one-line space down from INTRODUCTION with TNR 12, first line, alignment justified.
+The text will be edited at one-line space down from INTRODUCTION, TNR 12, first line, alignment justified.

-MATERIALS AND METHODS: In this section, the authors will present concise and complete the information about place of studies, materials and procedures used.
-The text will be edited at one-line space down from MATERIALS AND METHODS with TNR 12, first line, alignment justified.
+MATERIALS AND METHODS present concise and complete the information about place of studies, materials and procedures used.
+The text will be edited at one-line space down from MATERIALS AND METHODS, TNR 12, first line, alignment justified.

-The text will be edited at one space row down from ACKNOWLEDGEMENTS, in TNR 11, no indentation, alignment justified.
+ACKNOWLEDGEMENTS if this section is necessary.
+It is dedicated to address thanks to authorities, institutions which have supported technical and financial support or persons which have provided the literature, data collection, organization of experiments etc. The text will be edited at one space row down from ACKNOWLEDGEMENTS, TNR 11, no indentation, alignment justified.

-REFERENCES: in TNR 11.
-The list of references should include all studied bibliography and cited in text, in alphabetical order by authors‟ names, surname of authors and initials (in capitals), year of publication (in parentheses), title of paper or book, name of journal in full (in italics), volume, issue, page number, the place of publication and publisher [and Editor(s)] for books and conferences should be included.
+REFERENCES will be edited in TNR 11.
+The list of references should include all studied bibliography and cited in text, in alphabetical order by authors’ names, surname of authors and initials (in capitals), year of publication (in parentheses), title of paper or book, name of journal in full (in italics), volume, issue, page number, the place of publication and publisher [and Editor(s)] for books and conferences should be included.
 No Indentation.